tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 arrangement (i.e. the particular permutation of letters) which the varied group had not explicitly seen.
-However varied subjects in this study did not exhibit the typical decrement in the training phase typical of other varied manipulations in the literature, and actually achieved higher levels of anagram solving accuracy by the end of training than either of the constant groups – solving two more anagrams on average than the constant group.
+However varied subjects in this study did not exhibit the typical decrement in the training phase typical of other varied manipulations in the literature, and achieved higher levels of anagram solving accuracy by the end of training than either of the constant groups – solving two more anagrams on average than the constant group.
 This might suggest that for tasks of this nature where the learner can simply get stuck with a particular word scramble, repeated exposure to the identical scramble might be less helpful towards finding the solution than being given a different arrangement of the same letters.
 This contention is supported by the fact that constant group A, who was tested on the identical arrangement